| |

 July 2006 Scripps Howard/Ohio U 12 28 51

- Do you think that eventually we will know the whole story about the Kennedy assassination or do
+Do you think that eventually we will know the whole story about the Kennedy

 you think we will never really know about what happened?